 Sanmenxia Henan, China Travel Guide

-Spring (March-May) requires layers: light jackets for mornings and evenings, t-shirts or Long-sleeved shirts during the day.
+Spring (March-May) requires layers: light jackets for in the morning and evening, t-shirts or Long-sleeved shirts during the day.
 Summer (June-August) means lightweight, breathable fabrics.

 Autumn (September-November) is pleasant, with a light to medium jacket, sweaters, and trousers.
-Winter (December-February) requires the warmest clothing.
+Winter (December-February) requires the hottest clothing.

-Comfortable walking shoes are helpful for sightseeing, as you will likely do a lot of walking.
+Comfortable walking shoes are useful for sightseeing, as you will likely do a lot of going on foot.
 (Amazon Affiliate)

 Waterproof shoes or Sandals are useful in summer because of possible heavy rains.